Skip to content

 What worship volunteers are needed at St. John’s?

 Assisting ministers sit with the pastor.
-During the service, they will read prayers, help with communion and assist the pastor as needed.
+During the service, they will read prayers, help with communion, and assist the pastor as needed.
 They are trained by the pastor.

 Audio/Visual volunteers operate our projection equipment during services, record sermons, and control the sound board.
 These volunteers sit at the A/V desk in the sanctuary.